 Notary Services Bali

-CCI have a long trusted, experienced and qualified in-house Notary.
+CCI has a long trusted, experienced, and qualified in-house Notary.

-Our Notary services allow you to legalise your agreements to ensure that they are legally enforceable in Indonesia and will protect you for the years to come.
+Our Notary services allow you to legalize your agreements to ensure that they are legally enforceable in Indonesia, protecting you for years to come.

-A Notary in Bali (and Indonesia) is a legal professional who has studied law usually for 4 years, followed by a Masters Degree in Notary; they then further have to intern for 2 years with a public Notary before they can write the exams and apply for their Notary license.
-They are then appointed by the Minister of Law and Human Rights as a semi-public official to Notarise Deeds (or “Akta”).
+A Notary in Bali (and Indonesia) is a legal professional who has completed a Bachelors in Law, followed by a Masters Degree in Notary; they then further have to intern for 2 years with a public Notary before they can write the exams and apply for their Notary license.
+They are then appointed by the Minister of Law and Human Rights as a semi-public official to Notarize Deeds (or “Akta”).

 As the Notary is appointed by the Government, they are not permitted to provide legal advice to the parties before the signing of Notarial Deeds.
 In this way, the Notary acts as a neutral party who prepares, witnesses, authenticates and registers legal Deeds.
 As long as both parties agree to the terms of the agreement and they do not contradict Indonesian Law, the Notary will create the agreement.